ericasimon16/woodwell_internship/README.md

 `FAIR`

-As described above, this submodule contains examples of setting up and running FaIR (author by the model's creators).
+As described above, this submodule contains examples of setting up and running FaIR (authored by the model's creators).

 `notebooks`